fairDataSociety/beeson/README.md

 You can import the followings directly from `@fairdatasociety/beeson`:

 * Type          # enum for [types](#Types) used in BeeSon
-* BeeSon        # BeeSon class that you can initialize with either JSON object or AbiManager
+* BeeSon        # BeeSon class that you can initialize with either JSON object or TypeSpecification
 * TypeSpecification    # TypeSpecification class that defines JSON object structures/types and its TypeScpecification

 Work with non-container types: